-Former NFL star Terrell Owens, shown during a workout at Calabasas High… (Gary Friedman / Los Angeles…)
+Former NFL great Terrell Owens, shown during a workout at Calabasas High… (Gary Friedman / Los Angeles…)

 Terrell Owens can't draw a crowd anymore